 The Psychology Program

-The psychology major provides students with a sound introduction to psychology as a scientific discipline, including both traditional areas and more recent trends and theoretical developments.
+The Bachelor of Science in Psychology degree program provides students with a sound introduction to psychology as a scientific discipline, including both traditional areas and more recent trends and theoretical developments.
 Psychology majors receive extensive training in methodology and statistics.
 The study of psychology emphasizes critical thinking and the development of writing, oral communication and research skills.

 Students are exposed to the variety of subject areas that define the field of psychology and are given the opportunity for hands-on, empirical work.
 Many students work on research teams and do year-long research projects under the direction of an individual faculty member.
+Many of these students present their research at national conferences and publish their work in peer-reviewed journals.
 A variety of internships are offered at local businesses and social service agencies.

 The department sponsors a chapter of Psi Chi, the national honorary society in psychology, which annually sponsors an undergraduate research symposium at which students present both course and team research projects.
-Students are encouraged to be members of the Virginia Psychological Association and present their research at meetings of the Association.
-Each year the department awards several scholarships: the J. Christopher Bill Scholarship in Psychology to an outstanding rising senior in psychology, Minnie Rob Phaup Memorial Scholarships to junior and senior psychology majors, and the Burney Lynch Parkinson Memorial Scholarship to a student interested in education.
+Students are encouraged to be members of the Virginia Association for Psychological Science and present their research at meetings of the Association.
+Each year the department awards over $20,000 in scholarships specifically to Psychology majors.
+These scholarships include the J. Christopher Bill Scholarship, the Minnie Rob Phaup Scholarship, the Emily Cella Scholarship, the Burney Lynch Parkinson Scholarship, the James and Deborah Llewellyn Scholarship, and the C. Jarrett and Hazel Small Wilkins Scholarship.
 The department also presents the Outstanding Senior Psychology Award to a graduating major.

 Requirements for the Psychology Major